ujjwalgupta96/weather-app/README.md

 # 🌦️ Weather App

-A simple and responsive "Weather Application" built with "HTML, CSS, and JavaScript" using the "OpenWeatherMap API" to display real-time weather data of any city.
+A simple and responsive **Weather Application** built with **HTML, CSS, and JavaScript** using the "OpenWeatherMap API" to display real-time weather data of any city.

 ---